 We’re keeping our traditional case study methodology with a protagonist (the central figure with a problem) to illustrate an issue from one or more angles.
-In reviewing the story, which often hides the real names of the businesses and people involved, attendees use their own experiences to shape ideas of what the protagonist might do next.
+In reviewing the story, which often hides the real names of the businesses and people involved, you use your own experiences to shape ideas of what the protagonist might do next.
 The true details of the story, as it unfolds, can be frustrating, rewarding and revealing, all at the same time.
 Sitting in the classroom, we’ve watched EOers consistently challenge the cases, the protagonists and the options; it’s been exciting and educational.
 Asking the obvious questions doesn’t always lead you to the answer, and so together we may experience an entirely new line of thinking.

 Chair, EO/London Business School Growth Forum